 UPDATE: The Targum manuscript Valmadonna 1 was sold separately to the Museum of the Bible.
 This is very good news!
-It appears the entire collection has been purchased by the Israeli National Library.
+It appears the entire a portion of the collection has been purchased by the Israeli National Library.
 As I shared several years ago Sotheby’s was exhibiting and the family seeking to sell this incredibly important collection.
 It is particularly important for Targum scholars because it includes Valmadonna 1 (formerly Sassoon 282).
-The Sotheby’s catalogue described […]
+The Sotheby’s catalogue described the […]

-It occurred to me this morning that I have never offered a definition or description of Targum and the Targumim on this site.
-Here is the entry I wrote for the Dictionary for Theological Interpretation of the Bible.
+Several years ago I offered a “brief definition” of Targum and the Targumim but here is the more detailed entry I wrote for the Dictionary for Theological Interpretation of the Bible.
 The Hebrew term “targum” (plural “targumim”) literally means “translation,” but in the rabbinic period (c.
 1st century – 7th century AD) the term came to refer specifically to the written Jewish Aramaic translations of the Hebrew Bible (Old Testament).
 Targumim exist for every book of the Bible except Ezra, Nehemiah, […]